 Dayle comes from a background in scientific research having earned both a Bachelor’s and Master’s degree in Microbiology/Chemistry from the University of Guelph followed by a Bachelor of Education in the PEMSTEP program at the University of Western Ontario.
 After 13 years of teaching science at the secondary level in Waterloo she was appointed to the Teacher’s Bargaining Unit Officer position by OSSTF District 24, in 2002 where she served for 17 years until her retirement in June 2019.
 Serving in this position, she has accumulated significant knowledge and experience with regards to the administration and bargaining of health and dental employee benefit plans.
 Dayle was also the Administrator of the D24 T/OT BU Long Term Disability plan and was a member of several Provincial OSSTF LTD and Benefit Advisory Work Groups.
 Dayle has recently obtained her Canadian Benefits Program Certificate from the Canadian Pension and Benefits Institute as well as certification in the Foundations of Trust Management Standards (FTMS).

 Donna has over 30 years of experience in the group insurance field, including working for an insurance carrier, a consulting firm, as well as most recently a Third Party Administrator dealing extensively with benefits for members of the education sector.
 Donna has attained her CEBS (Certified Employee Benefit Specialist) designation through the International Foundation of Employee Benefits.
 She joined OSSTF Benefits in July, 2017 and resides in Woodstock.
-Donna has successfully completed FTMS and ATMS, Part A.
+Donna has successfully completed Foundations of Trust Management Standards (FTMS) and Advanced Trust Management Standards (ATMS).